Adeife25/BigTasteBites/README.md

 🧁 What's on the Menu?
 The menu includes a variety of items such as:

-Snacks: Chinchin, Meat Pie, Doughnut, Puff Puff, Small Chops
+Snacks: Chinchin, Kulikuli....

-Drinks: Chapman, Zobo, Smoothies, Soft Drinks, Water
+Drinks: Chapman, Zobo, Tigernut drink

 🛠️ Technologies Used
 HTML